Waste (WS)

 Description:

 Inorganic waste was generated across all university campuses by various stakeholders, including staff, students, and food stall operators.
-The majority of this waste consisted of soft plastics and foam, which are primarily handled by municipal waste services, as previously noted.
+The majority of this waste consisted of soft plastics and foam (512 tons), which are primarily handled by municipal waste services, as previously noted.

 Inorganic waste treatment